 Best advice I’ve ever received: Never compromise your integrity, for without it you have nothing.

-Why I live in the South Sound: Soooo much green!
+Why I live in the South Sound: Proximity to Olympic and Cascade Mountain ranges.

 Physical Therapy Assistant